zeropse/Septemberly/README.md

 Summary:

-- Electron-based desktop wrapper that appears to integrate the web UI (or a closely related UI) for native distribution.
+- Electron-based desktop wrapper that appears to integrate the web UI for native distribution.
-- Contains Electron + Vite configuration, signing/entitlements for macOS, and packaging metadata.
+- Contains Electron + Vite configuration and packaging metadata.

 Check `gui/electron-builder.yml` and `gui/electron.vite.config.mjs` for packaging details.